-The proposed change of use is considered to be in the public interest for the reasons contained within this report.
+The proposed change of use to a storage premises is considered to be in the public interest for the reasons contained within this report.
 As previously stated, the proposal adequately satisfies the underlying planning objectives of the controls and results in a reasonable planning outcome for the site with no unacceptable material adverse impacts to the immediate adjoining area.